PoliticalGraveyard.com

 Bohn, Walter F. — of Adrian, Lenawee County, Mich.
 Mayor of Adrian, Mich., 1967.
 Still living as of 1967.

 Bohn, William E. — of Manhattan, New York County, N.Y.
 Socialist.
-Candidate for New York state assembly from New York County 1st District, 1933; candidate for New York state senate 13th District, 1934.
-Presumed deceased.
+Candidate for U.S. Representative from New York 15th District, 1932; candidate for New York state assembly from New York County 1st District, 1933; candidate for New York state senate 13th District, 1934.
 Burial location unknown.

-Bohne, Georg — U.S. Consular Agent in Petit-Goave, 1916.
+Bohne, Georg — U.S. Consular Agent in Petit-Goave, as of 1916.
 Burial location unknown.

 BOHNER (Soundex B560) — See also BAHNER, BEHNER, BOEHNER, BOHMER, BOHN, BOHNE, BOHNET, BOHNETT, BOHNSACK, BOHNSON, BOHNSTED, BOHREN, BOHRER, BONER, BONIER, BONIOR, BONNER, BOUGHNER, BUNNER, HEBBRON, HEBRON, LEBOHNER, ROHNER, ROHNERT, SOHNER.